Cliff Williams: AC/DC

 Williams considered retiring from music following Bandit's breakup, but one of the group's guitarists, Jimmy Litherland, convinced him to audition for the Australian group AC/DC, who were looking for a bassist after firing Mark Evans shortly after recording their 1977 studio album Let There Be Rock.
 AC/DC had formed in Australia in 1973 and by mid-1977 the line-up was Malcolm Young on rhythm guitar and backing vocals alongside his brother Angus Young on lead guitar, Phil Rudd on drums and Bon Scott on vocals.
 Shortly after deciding to audition for the band, Williams saw AC/DC on Top of the Pops and was impressed, describing them as "outrageous".

 For his audition, Williams played four jam sessions with the band, and on 27 May 1977 was officially asked to join AC/DC.
 Angus declared the decision was partially motivated by the bassist's good looks, which the band hoped would attract more women to their concerts.
 As Williams was replacing an Australian musician, there were issues resulting in problems obtaining a work permit to enter the country.
 His first performances with AC/DC were in Australia supporting the Let There Be Rock album, with two secret gigs at Sydney's Lifesaver.
 The album Powerage (1978), produced by Vanda & Young, marked Williams's studio debut.
 Williams remained in AC/DC from that time onwards until 2016, with only a temporary departure in 1991 as he suffered a kidney infection, during which Paul Greg had to play bass for some North American concerts in the Razors Edge World Tour.
 In addition to his role as bassist with AC/DC, Williams also contributed backing vocals.
 He has said that his favourite albums with the band are Powerage and Back in Black.
 On 7 July 2016, Williams announced his plans to retire from the music industry following AC/DC's Rock or Bust World Tour.
 He cited his opinion that AC/DC was now "a changed animal" with the recent departures of several core band members; Malcolm Young could no longer contribute due to dementia, Phil Rudd could not tour due to being under house arrest, and Brian Johnson was forced into retirement due to hearing problems.
 In September 2016, during his last performance with AC/DC at the Wells Fargo Center in Philadelphia, Williams was brought to the front of the stage by Angus Young to take a bow in the middle of "For Those About to Rock (We Salute You)".
 On September 30, 2020, AC/DC officially confirmed that Williams, along with fellow band mates Brian Johnson and Phil Rudd, have rejoined the band.
+Though he performed with the band at the Power Trip Festival in October 2023, Williams is not currently touring with AC/DC on their Power Up Tour, with Chris Chaney performing in his place.